Constraint satisfaction: Solving

 Constraint satisfaction problems on finite domains are typically solved using a form of search.
-The most used techniques are variants of backtracking, constraint propagation, and local search.
+The most-used techniques are variants of backtracking, constraint propagation, and local search.
 These techniques are used on problems with nonlinear constraints.

 Variable elimination and the simplex algorithm are used for solving linear and polynomial equations and inequalities, and problems containing variables with infinite domain.
 These are typically solved as optimization problems in which the optimized function is the number of violated constraints.

 Complexity

-Solving a constraint satisfaction problem on a finite domain is an NP complete problem with respect to the domain size.
+Solving a constraint satisfaction problem on a finite domain is an NP-complete problem with respect to the domain size.
 Research has shown a number of tractable subcases, some limiting the allowed constraint relations, some requiring the scopes of constraints to form a tree, possibly in a reformulated version of the problem.
-Research has also established relationship of the constraint satisfaction problem with problems in other areas such as finite model theory.
+Research has also established relationships of the constraint satisfaction problem with problems in other areas such as finite model theory.